Home insurance and property types

 These types of homes can be trickier to insure because it can be difficult to judge the damage risk of the property, or because it might need specialist repairs.

-Features like timber frames, flat or thatched roofs, or eco-friendly modifications could need special insurance to cover any costs.
+Features like timber frames, flat or thatched roofs, or eco-friendly modifications could need specialist insurance to cover any repair costs.

 Listed buildings